terrier-org/terrier-core/doc/quickstart_experiments.md

 Step by Step Windows Installation
 ---------------------------------

 In order to be able to use Terrier on Windows you simply have to extract the contents of the downloaded .zip file into a directory of your choice.
 Terrier requires Java version 11 or higher.
-If your system does not meet this requirement you can download an appropriate version from the [JRE download website](https://www.java.com/en/download/).
+If your system does not meet this requirement you can download an appropriate version from the [Java](https://www.java.com/en/download/) or [OpenJDK](https://openjdk.java.net/) websites.
 Finally, Terrier assumes that java.exe is on the path, so you should use the System applet in the control panel, to ensure that your [Java\\bin folder is in your PATH environment variable](http://www.oracle.com/technetwork/java/javase/install-windows-189425.html#Environment).

 **The following instructions are equally applicable to Windows, with the exception that the script filenames are suffixed by .bat**.